Fermat's Last Theorem over $\mathbb{Q}(\sqrt{2},\sqrt{3})$: Small Integer Exponents

-To complete the proof of Theorem \ref{mainthm}, it remains to show that there are no non-trivial solutions to \eqref{Fermat} over $K$ for $n=9,6,4$.
-We note in passing that there are non-trivial solutions to the Fermat cubic over $\QQ(\sqrt{2})$ (see \cite[page 184]{JarvisMeekin}).
+We have thus far shown that there are no solutions to~\eqref{Fermat} over $K$ for prime $p\geq 5$.
+In order to complete the proof of Theorem~\ref{mainthm}, it remains to rule out solutions to~\eqref{Fermat} for $n= 4, 6, 9$.
+We note in passing that there are non-trivial solutions to the Fermat cubic over $\Q(\sqrt{2})$ (see \cite[page 184]{JarvisMeekin}).

 We are very grateful to Samir Siksek for the lengthy discussions and ideas that resulted in this proof.
-We first convert the problem of finding $K$-points on the Fermat curve of degree 9 to finding the $\QQ(\sqrt{3})$-points on a certain hyperelliptic curve $C$.
-We then study the Jacobian of $C$ to show that $C(\QQ(\sqrt{3}))=\{\infty\}$.
+We first convert the problem of finding $K$-points on the Fermat curve of degree 9 to finding the $\Q(\sqrt{3})$-points on a certain hyperelliptic curve $C$.
+We then study the Jacobian of $C$ to show that $C(\Q(\sqrt{3}))=\{\infty\}$, where $\infty$ denotes the point at infinity on $C$.